Criminal Lawyers Parramatta

 At the start of a criminal trial, the defendant goes to the dock when the bailiff calls.
 The judge then enters the court; everyone stands until the judge is seated.
 The judge’s associate reads out the charge and the defendant is asked to enter a plea.
 The defendant or his/her lawyer then stands and enters a plea.
 A plea of not guilty will result in a jury selection process before the trial proceeds.
 If it is a guilty plea, the trial won’t be decided by a jury but by the judge.

 If you enter a guilty plea, the judge rather than a jury will make a finding on the question of guilt.
-The judge will consider the submissions and evidence from both the prosecution and defence.
-He/she could make a decision immediately after all submissions have been made or may set a further date for a sentencing hearing.
+The judge will consider the submissions and evidence from both the prosecution and defence and then make a decision immediately or set a further date for a sentencing hearing.

 Following this, the prosecution makes its opening statement.
 Your lawyer will also choose whether to make a statement at this time.
 At a jury trial, witnesses are called to give evidence, cross-examined, and re-examined.
 The accused can choose to give evidence for the defence.
-Finally, closing statements are made.
-The judge will then sum up the evidence.
+Both sides will make final closing statements.
+Then the judge will then sum up the evidence.
 Following this, the jury members deliberate in order to then provide the verdict.

 If you are found guilty in the Local Court you may be eligible to make an appeal.
 If so, you will usually appeal to the District Court.
 Appeals for matters heard in the District or Supreme Courts go to the Court of Appeal.